mikependon/RepoDB/RepoDb.Wiki/Batch Operations vs Bulk Operations.md

 ## Batch operation concepts

-The batch operation is the process of making the *multiple* single-operations be executed against the database in *one-*go.
+The batch operation is the process of making the *multiple* single-operations be executed against the database in *one-go*.
 The execution is *ACID*; an implicit transaction is provided if not present.

 In *RepoDb* library, the implementation of the batch operation is *flexible*.
 It allows you (as the developer) to control the number of operations to be batched during the execution.
 That flexibility helps you manage the performance based on your own situations (ie: *Network Latency*, *Number of Columns*, etc).